isabella232/advertising-cloud.en/help/dsp/campaign-management/campaigns/campaign-duplicate.md

 * Optionally duplicate the original packages and placements
 * Modify the flight dates of the new campaign

-All settings from the original placements are duplicated except:

-* Experiment settings
-* (If you change the flight dates) Custom ad scheduling
-* (If you don't attach ads) Custom ad weighting and scheduling
-* Programmatic guaranteed (PG) default placements and Simple Ad Serving placements
-* (Placements copied to a different campaign):
-    * Geo targets
-    * Event pixels
-    * Ads
-    * <!-- Placement-level?
-This said "custom," so verify if that means placement-level as opposed to advertiser-level segments -->DoubleVerify Authentic Brand Safety segments

 1. In the main menu, click **Campaigns**.
 1. Next to the campaign name, click  **... > Duplicate**.
 1. Specify the new campaign settings: